vaantipov/Applied-Mathematical-Finance/README.md

 **Seminar 7.ipynb**

 A parametrization of implied volatility surface and its dynamics is crucial when managing exotic risks.
-We show a well-knwon SABR model can be used for it.
+We show a well-knwon SABR model which can be used for this purposes.

 ## References